-Computer viruses (sometimes called malware) are rogue programs which can spread from one computer to another.
-You may be sent an email with an attachment which when you click on it will release a virus.
+Computer viruses (sometimes called malware), are rogue programs that spread from one computer to another.
+You may be sent an email with an attachment, which when you click on it will release a virus.

 Criminals can then use this to take control of your computer, or the virus may scan your computer for personal information.
 It can also slow your computer down, send out spam email or delete files.

-Scammers can use social networks such as dating websites or chat rooms.
-Once they’ve gained your trust, they’ll start asking you for money, often by telling you an emotional or hard luck story.
+Scammers can use social networks like Facebook or dating websites.
+Once they’ve gained your trust they’ll start asking for money, often by telling you an emotional or hard luck story.

 What should I do if I think I’ve been a victim of an online scam?